Celsentri (Maraviroc)

 Storage

-Store Celsentri below 30°C in a cool dry place away from moisture, heat or sunlight.
-Do not store in the bathroom, near a sink, in the car or on window sills.
-Keep this medicine in the pack until it is time to take it.
-Keep it where young children cannot reach it.
+Store Celsentri below 30°C in a cool, dry place away from moisture, heat, and sunlight.
+Do not store in the bathroom, near a sink, in the car, or on window sills.
+Keep the medicine in its original pack until it is time to take it.
+Keep out of reach of children.

 Overdose Information

-If you think you have used too much Celsentri, you may need urgent medical attention.
-Immediately phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital, even if there are no signs of discomfort or poisoning.
-Symptoms of an overdose may include dizziness or light-headedness when you stand up.
+If you think you have taken too much Celsentri, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
+Symptoms of overdose may include dizziness or light-headedness when standing up.
+If this happens, lie down until you feel better and get up slowly.

 Frequently Asked Questions

-Celsentri reduces the amount of HIV in your body and helps your immune system, but the source doesn’t specify exact timing.
-Your doctor will monitor your progress through regular blood tests.
+Celsentri works by reducing the amount of HIV in your body and helping your immune system.
+Your doctor will monitor your progress through regular blood tests to see how well the medication is working.

-Yes, Celsentri can be taken with or without food.
-Swallow the tablets whole with a glass of water and do not chew them.
+Yes, you can take Celsentri with or without food.
+Swallow the tablets whole with water and do not chew them.

-Do not stop using Celsentri suddenly or change the dose without talking to your doctor.
-You need to keep taking it every day to stop your illness from getting worse, as it helps control your condition but does not cure HIV.
+Do not stop taking Celsentri suddenly or change the dose without talking to your doctor.
+You need to keep taking it every day to prevent your HIV infection from getting worse and to maintain control of your condition.

-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
-Otherwise, take it as soon as you remember and return to your normal schedule.
-Do not take a double dose to make up for the missed dose.
+If it's almost time for your next dose, skip the missed dose and take your next dose at the regular time.
+Otherwise, take it as soon as you remember.
+Never take a double dose to make up for a missed dose.

 Important Disclaimer